-Join David Rivers for an in-depth discussion in this video A look at how SCORM works, part of Up and Running with SCORM and Tin Can API.
+Join David Rivers for an in-depth discussion in this video A look at how SCORM works, part of Learning SCORM and Tin Can API.

 - Sometimes to really understand a process…like creating SCORM-compliant content for an LMS,…it helps to visualize the entire thing in action.…So I've created a simple diagram that I hope…will clarify things for you if you're still a little fuzzy…on what SCORM actually does.…I won't get in to the minute details…of what the software is doing when you choose…to make an e-Learning course SCORM-compliant.…That's more for developers.…But here's a simplified overview of what's going on.…First, we develop our course maybe…using software like Captivate or Storyline.…